martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 *AI Agent Directive: "When interacting with human developers via tools like Cursor or Cline, or any similar conversational coding assistant interface:*
     1.  *Be prepared to receive instructions and generate code in a conversational, iterative manner.
 Expect prompts to be less formal than full PRD specifications at times.*
     2.  *Utilize your comprehensive understanding of this PRD (including user-provided 'vibes', design principles, and technical constraints) to provide context-aware suggestions, code snippets, and complete components.*
-    3.  *When asked to 'try something,' 'explore an idea,' or generate alternatives, leverage the 'Embrace Iterative Exploration' Guiding Principle (Section 1.8) and the Argentic Coding System to inform your proposals.
+    3.  *When asked to 'try something,' 'explore an idea,' or generate alternatives, leverage the 'Embrace Iterative Exploration' Guiding Principle (Section 1.8) and the Agentic Coding System to inform your proposals.
 Prioritize speed of generation for these exploratory tasks.*
     4.  *Facilitate rapid prototyping by generating functional (even if not initially fully polished or tested to production standards) code blocks quickly when in an exploratory context.*
     5.  *Clearly indicate when a generated piece of code is a 'draft for exploration/vibe check' versus a 'production-ready proposal based on full PRD specs and requiring all standard quality checks'.
 This distinction is crucial for managing expectations and workflow."*